How to Fight an OUI Case

 The Court Penalties Faced

 It is important to understand what the penalties are when deciding to fight an OUI case.
 If you are facing mandatory jail time, it may be necessary to fight the case as a plea may not be worth taking.

 Attorneys DeGiacomo and Mikhlin also work with you to determine what the RMV penalties will be if you go to trial and lose versus if you take a plea.
 Often, the RMV penalties are so severe that your only option is to fight the OUI case.

 Benefits to Accepting a Plea

 Sometimes there may be a large benefit to accepting a plea.
 For instance, if you are charged with a third offense OUI and are facing a minimum mandatory jail sentence, a plea may keep you out of jail if the prosecutor is offering to break the charge down to a second offense.
 However, sometimes there is no tangible benefit to accepting a plea, and going to trial makes the most sense.

 Where the Case is Being Heard

 In a perfect world, the venue of the case wouldn’t matter.
 However, we do not live in a perfect world.
 Some courts are known to have defense friendly judges, while others are known to have prosecution oriented judges.
 In some courts you can get a trial quickly, while in others it may take over a year to get a trial.
-Attorney DeGiacomo takes all of this into consideration when advising you on whether or not to fight an OUI.
+Attorneys DeGiacomo and Mikhlin take all of this into consideration when advising you on whether or not to fight an OUI.

-Boston OUI Attorney James G. DeGiacomo prides himself on ensuring that his clients have all the information to make the decision of whether or not to fight an OUI case.
-If you have been charged with OUI, call (617) 941-3666 Attorney James G. DeGiacomo today for a free case evaluation.
+Boston OUI Attorneys James G. DeGiacomo and Sergey Mikhlin pride themselves on ensuring that their clients have all the information to make the decision of whether or not to fight an OUI case.
+If you have been charged with OUI, call (617) 941-3666 today for a free case evaluation.